tgj505/byeBird/readme.md

 # byeBird

+## **update 2023-04-13**
+you might still be able to make this work, but twitter has changed their API stuff.
+Here's an email i got from `<support@twitter.com>`.
+> Hello,
+> This is a notice that your app - deletingTomsTweets - has been suspended from accessing the Twitter API.
+> Please visit developer.twitter.com to sign up to our new Free, Basic or Enterprise access tiers.
+> More information can be found on our developer community forums.
+> Regards,
+> Twitter Developer Platform
+"

+## original below
 Deleting all your tweets, favorites, and follows using python...[while you still can](https://twitter.com/TwitterDev/status/1623467615539859456)!
 Read [more below](#why) about why I wanted to.

 ### Set it up